-‘Sisterhood of the Traveling Pants’ Is Getting A Musical Makeover
+‘Sisterhood Of The Traveling Pants’ Is Getting A Musical Makeover

 Reports from Variety confirm the film will be adapted as a musical by Scott Delman of Blue Spruce Productions.
 Delman has obtained theatrical rights from Alcon Entertainment and Alloy Entertainment, and will be the lead producer on the musical project.
 Unfortunately, there are currently no details on the casting, creative team, or a debut date.

 But according the the agreed upon terms, both Alcon and Alloy will have the option to co-produce the project and or invest in its creation.
-The companies also retain approval rights and will play pivotal roles in the development of the play.
+The companies also retain approval rights and will play pivotal roles in the development of the stage production.

 A stage musical comes as a surprise as many have been expecting another installation of the movie instead.
 Blake Lively even hinted at there being a possible Sisterhood Of The Traveling Pants 3, as previously reported by the Inquisitr.

-“We want it to happen, I really hope so,” she said on behalf of herself and her girl squad “It keeps kind of coming up and we’re really trying to make it happen.
+“We want it to happen, I really hope so,” she said on behalf of herself and her girl squad.
+“It keeps kind of coming up and we’re really trying to make it happen.
 So, I really hope so.”

 Alexis Bledel, who played the role of Lena Kaligaris, expressed her own excitement at the possibility of a third movie during an appearance on The Tonight Show with Jimmy Fallon.